InsideEnergy/Data-for-stories/20151113-coal-bonding/README.md

 # U.S. Coal Bonding
 Basic data about clean-up/reclamation obligations (bonding) for the top 10 U.S. coal-producing states, including: current bond amounts and portion that are self-bonded, 2014 coal production, state bonding laws, acres disturbed from coal mining.
-It also includes bond-release maps from the Colowyo mine in Colorado.

 ## What's in this repository?